ostracod/ostracod-multiplayer/README.md

 Members of `ostracodMultiplayer`:

-* `ostracodMultiplayer.initializeServer(basePath, gameDelegate)`: Starts running the server. `basePath` should point to the top level of your project.
+* `ostracodMultiplayer.initializeServer(basePath, gameDelegate, routerList)`: Starts running the server.
+    * `basePath` should point to the top level of your project.
+    * `gameDelegate` must be your custom implementation of `GameDelegate`.
+    * `routerList` is a list of Express routers for additional endpoints.
 * `ostracodMultiplayer.mode`: Either `"development"` or `"production"`.

 Members of `pageUtils`: